CleverRaven/Cataclysm-DDA/doc/MAGIC.md

   {
     "type": "enchantment",
     "id": "ENCH_INVISIBILITY",
+    "name": { "str": "Invisibility" },
+    "description": "You are invisible.
+Just that.",
     "condition": "ALWAYS",
     "has": "WIELD",
     "hit_you_effect": [ { "id": "AEA_FIREBALL", "hit_self": true, "once_in": 12 } ],